 It's the perfect illustration of true love.

-On a recent Wednesday, Filoon — a student at Temple University, in Philadelphia — was walking dogs at Philly's municipal animal shelter.
+On a recent Wednesday, Filoon — a student at Temple University, in Philadelphia — was walking dogs at a local animal shelter.
 She spotted Russ, who'd come in as a stray, sitting calmly in his kennel.

 He was very still, and watching, "as if he knew I was going to be his mommy one day," Filoon told TODAY in an email.

 Filoon brought Russ out into the shelter's yard to play.
 He walked well on the leash, and took treats gently from her hand.
 "And he would not stop cuddling with me," Filoon said.
 "I fell in love."

 Like so many who've been struck by Cupid's arrow, that night Filoon called her mom to say that she was smitten.
 She told her friends all about Russ, too.

 The next day, Filoon went back to the shelter to see Russ again.
 She took him out for a drive, and bought him some snacks from Chick-fil-A. He ate them, sitting in her lap, while the song "A Sky Full Of Stars" played on the radio.
 The lyrics seemed profound:

 Cause you're a sky full of stars, I'm gonna give you my heart...

 "I actually cried," said Filoon.
 "I knew it was meant to be."

 She drove back to the shelter, and put in an adoption application.
 That was about two weeks ago, and Russ hasn't left Filoon's side since.